Windows Speech Recognition

 Windows 11 has built-in speech recognition tools that can be helpful for people who have difficulty using a keyboard or mouse.
 These features are getting good enough that specialized software like Dragon may not be needed.
 And because they are built-in, they are much less likely to cause crashes or have compatibility problems.

-- Office Dictation - If you can use your hands but would like to dictate longer documents or emails, use Office Dictation in Word or Outlook.
+- Office Dictation - If you just want to dictate documents or emails, use Office Dictation.

 - Click Dictate on the Home menu in Word or the Message menu in a new email in Outlook.